 Examples of disabilities include, but are not limited to, conditions such as:

 - Chronic/acute health conditions

 - Mobility impairments

 - Visual impairments/blindness

 - Speech/language disorders

 How do I receive services?

-Present formal, written documentation of disability to Access Services office
+Present formal, written documentation of disability to Access Services

 - Complete intake application and schedule appointment

 Request services early (4-6 weeks prior to need is recommended)